-- 15. The 1921 population census for England and Wales was the first in the world to report comprehensive bilateral commuting data.
-In the United States, the 1960 census is the first to report any commuting information, and the matrix of bilateral commuting flows between counties is not reported until 1990. - 16.
-In the 1921 census, 96% of the workers employed in Greater London also lived in Greater London.
-Of the remaining 4%, approximately half lived in the surrounding home counties, and the remainder lived in other parts of England and Wales.
-As residence is based on where one slept on census night, while workplace is usual place of work, some of this 4% could be due to business trips or other travel. - 17.
-Empirically, we find relatively little variation in employment participation rates across boroughs in 1921.
+15The population census for England and Wales is the first to report bilateral commuting data.
+In the United States, the 1960 population census is the first to report any commuting information, and the matrix of bilateral commuting flows between counties is not reported until 1990.

+16In the 1921 population census, 96 percent of the workers employed in Greater London also lived in Greater London.
+Of the remaining 4 percent, approximately half lived in the surrounding Home Counties, and the remainder lived in other parts of England and Wales.
+As residence is based on where one slept on Census night, while workplace is usual place of work, some of this 4 percent could be due to business trips or other travel.

-further in Online Appendix Section J1.
-For our quantitative analysis of the model using the borough-level data, we use constant borough definitions every census decade from 1801 to 1921 based on the 1921 boundaries.
-For years prior to 1901, we allocate the parish-level data to the 1921 boroughs by weighting the values for each parish by its share of the geographical area of the 1921 borough.
+to construct residence employment for earlier census years.17 Parish boundaries are relatively stable throughout most of the 19th century, but experience substantial change in the early-twentieth century.
+For our reduced-form empirical analysis using the parish-level data, we construct constant parish boundary data every census decade from 1801-1901 using the classification provided by Shaw-Taylor, Davies, Kitson, Newton, Satchell, and Wrigley (2010), as discussed further in Section J1 of the online appendix.
+For our quantitative analysis of the model using the borough-level data, we use constant borough definitions every census decade from 1801-1921 based on the 1921 boundaries.
+For years prior to 1921, we allocate the parish-level data to the 1921 boroughs by weighting the values for each parish by its share of the geographical area of the 1921 borough.
 Given that parishes have a much smaller geographical area than boroughs, most parishes lie within a single 1921 borough.